-- A. FERS Employees Hired After July 31, 2010.
-FERS employees (including FERS or CSRS rehired employees) hired after July 31, 2010, are automatically enrolled in TSP.
+- 10.2.1.
+Employees Hired Between August 1, 2010 and September 30, 2020.
+Employees (including FERS or CSRS rehired employees) hired after July 31, 2010, are automatically enrolled in TSP.
 The PRO deducts 3 percent of the employee's basic pay each pay period and deposits the funds into the employee's TSP account.
 The employee must make a contribution election to stop or change the contribution.
 FERS employees also receive contributions from the Government.
-As a result, the employee receives a deposit equaling 7 percent of basic pay in their TSP account each pay period.
 TSP invests all contributions in the age appropriate Lifecycle (L) Fund until the employee changes the contribution allocation with the TSP.
+See TSP Bulletin 10-7, TSP Bulletin 15-2, and TSP Bulletin 19-4. - 10.2.2.
+Employees Hired on or After October 1, 2020.
+Employees (including FERS or CSRS rehired employees) hired after October 1, 2020 are automatically enrolled in TSP.
+The PRO deducts 5 percent of the employee's basic pay each pay period and deposits the funds into the employee's TSP account.
+This change will not affect the contribution rates for existing employees who were enrolled in TSP prior to October 1, 2020.
+See TSP Bulletin 19-4.

-See TSP Bulletin 15-2. - B. FERS Employees Hired Before August 1, 2010.
+- 10.2.3.
+FERS Employees Hired Before August 1, 2010.
 The agency establishes a TSP account accruing Agency Automatic (1 percent) Contributions for FERS employees hired before August 1, 2010.
-Employees must make a contribution election in order to begin employee contributions and to receive Agency Matching Contributions. - C. CSRS Employees.
+Employees must make a contribution election in order to begin employee contributions and to receive Agency Matching Contributions. - 10.2.4.
+CSRS Employees.
 CSRS employees may make a TSP contribution election at any time through their HRO in order to establish a TSP account.
-CSRS employees do not receive Agency Automatic (1 percent) Contributions or Agency Matching Contributions. - D. Contribution Elections.
+CSRS employees do not receive Agency Automatic (1 percent) Contributions or Agency Matching Contributions. - 10.2.5.
+Contribution Elections.
 A contribution election is used by an employee to start, stop, or change employee contributions.
-The employee may elect to contribute at any time as instructed by the employing agency, by submitting a paper election form or by using electronic media (such as the Employee Benefits Information System).
+The employee may elect to contribute at any time as instructed by the employing agency, by submitting a paper election form, by using electronic media, such as the Employee Benefits Information System.
 An election may not exceed the maximum contribution limit under 5 CFR 1600.22.
 The contribution election may be a percentage of basic pay or a dollar amount that is deducted each biweekly pay period.
 Percentages and dollar amounts must be expressed in whole numbers.
 Contribution elections are effective the first full pay period after the agency receives the election.
-For more information on the TSP-1, Election
+For more information on TSP forms, visit the Civilian Forms section on the TSP's website.